bz-projects/Easy-SVG/plugin/trunk/readme.txt

 1. Upload direct into your WordPress Media

 == Changelog ==

+= 1.1: 29th of November, 2017 =

+* Add a smole Alert message for users.

 = 1.0.1: 28th of November, 2017 =

 * Edit new Text